multicatch/multicatch/README.md

 ## About me

 A sofware developer mainly interested in web application, security and testing.
-Most of my experience involves Kotlin and Java (server-side), but I am also familiar with [C](https://github.com/multicatch/FLAME-interpreter), [Rust](https://github.com/multicatch/rubble-rs) or [C#](https://github.com/multicatch/ProjectManager).
+Most of my experience involves Kotlin and Java (server-side), but I am also familiar with Rust and [C](https://github.com/multicatch/FLAME-interpreter).

-### Language Experience
+### Language Experience (as of 2022)

-* Java SE & JEE Development (3 years of work experience, in total 6 years of work & learning experience)
+* Java SE & JEE Development (4 years of work experience, in total 6 years of work & learning experience)
-* Kotlin Server-side Development (2 years)
+* Kotlin Server-side Development (3 years of work experience)
+* Rust (1 year)

 ### Certifications